lucianonooijen/Personal-Website/content/contact.md

 I used to share my email here in plain text, but I started receiving a lot of spam from people scraping this website.

-You can email me at _luciano{at}lucianonooijen.com_, or drop me a message on LinkedIn.
+You can email me at _iamnotabot{at}lucianonooijen.com_, or drop me a message on LinkedIn.

 Want to connect on LinkedIn?
 [Feel free to add me](https://linkedin.com/in/lucianonooijen).